From entropy to addresses: Anatomy of a bitcoin wallet explained

 How is an address created?

 There are several different types of bitcoin addresses, which we covered in an earlier article.
 The steps to create an address will vary depending on which type is used.
-To create an address for a singlesig wallet (address types P2PKH or P2WPKH), a child public key will go through SHA-256 and RIPEMD-160 hashing functions, and have a prefix and checksum applied.
+To create an address for a singlesig wallet (address types P2PKH or P2WPKH), a plain public key will go through SHA-256 and RIPEMD-160 hashing functions, and have a prefix and checksum applied.

 To create an address for a multisig wallet (address types P2SH or P2WSH), a similar process occurs, except rather than hashing a single public key, a script is hashed.
 The script can contain multiple public keys, and other instructions such as the multisig quorum size, which govern how bitcoin can be spent out of the address.